JunOS BGP configuration

 Then you will need to check that BGP peering session is configured properly on FastNetMon’s side.

-As next step you can run this command to check BGP session state change with this command.
-To run command which just show information you need to use “quit” command to leave configuration mode.
+As the next step, you can run this command to check the BGP session state change with this command.
+To run a command which just shows information, you need to use the “quit” command to leave configuration mode.

 show log messages | last 5